Key Points:

 1. Dealing with Distractions: Start training in a quiet, distraction-free environment.
 As your dog progresses, gradually introduce distractions to help them learn to focus in various situations.

 2. Handling Stubbornness: Some dogs may be more independent or stubborn.
 In such cases, patience and persistence are crucial.
-Keep sessions positive and don’t force your dog into compliance.
+Keep sessions positive, and don’t force your dog into compliance.
 Instead, find what motivates them and use it to your advantage.

 3. Overcoming Fear-Based Behaviors: If your dog exhibits fear-based behaviors, approach training with extra sensitivity.
 Avoid overwhelming them and concentrate on boosting their confidence by using positive reinforcement and gradually exposing them to their triggers can be enhanced.